Gabinou/mace/README.md

 3. Run benchmarks `./benchmarks`

 ### Known issues
-- Some flags disappear if they are too numerous
 - Can't compile targets if there are no headers?
     - Cannot reproduce in tests